Kool-a-Sun Sunscreen

 Full PDF version: The Role of Probiotics in Skin Health and Related Gut-Skin Axis: A Review

-We hope this information allows one to understand the benefits of Skin Probiotics and hope that it leads to undestanding, that intentionally added fermentation extracts, support healthy skin and are not to be confused with a high total microbial count , which is often viewed as contamination.
+We hope this information allows one to understand the benefits of skin probiotics and hope that it leads to understanding that intentionally added fermentation extracts support healthy skin and are not to be confused with high total microbial count, which is often viewed as contamination.

-For any further info please feel free to contact our technical division
+For any further information about our probiotic sunscreen formulations, please feel free to contact our technical division: